-As part of our experience delivering industry-leading workforce management solutions and payroll integrations for clients, we witnessed first-hand the struggle colleges and universities face when they don't have an efficient document management system for their faculty and staff records.
+As part of our experience delivering industry-leading workforce management solutions and payroll integrations for clients, we witnessed first-hand the struggle companies face when they don't have an efficient document management system for their employee records.
 Our customer service team received many calls from clients who faced audits but didn't have easily accessible digital copies of their most essential employee records.

-We're committed to providing clients with the tools they need to be successful, which is why our growing workforce management portfolio now features streamlined, secure document storage that benefits your entire institution.
+We're committed to providing clients with the tools they need to be successful, which is why our growing workforce management portfolio now features streamlined, secure document storage that benefits your entire organization.